15 Best Stocks to Buy For Beginners

 It’s worth noting that most of the companies on this list are tech companies.
 Any good portfolio should be balanced, so adding a solid retailer like Nike to your portfolio is always a good way to diversify your investments.

 Pinterest (NYSE: PINS)

 Pinterest went public in 2019.
 The company offers a visually-focused social media platform that gives people a unique way to share and learn about travel experiences, design and decor, art, recipe ideas, and more.

-Personally, I think Pinterest is a solid buy, and it could be a great bargain right now.
+Personally, I think Pinterest is a solid buy, and it could be a bargain right now.
 While their stock price has been somewhat of a rollercoaster since their IPO, it feels like almost every big tech stock experiences ups and downs in the early years.

+It’s seen a bit steadier of a climb recently.
 As Pinterest figures out additional ways to monetize its platform and grow its user base, don’t be surprised to see its stock growth accelerate.